 1. Effective March 18, 2020, our walk-in hour has been canceled.
 We are seeing patients starting at 8 a.m.
 BY APPOINTMENT.

-4. In compliance with CDC recommendations, we kindly request that our patients age two and older, as well as any accompanying parents, caregivers and siblings come in our offices wearing a face covering or mask.
+4. In compliance with CDC recommendations, our patients age two and older, as well as any accompanying parents, caregivers and siblings must come in our offices wearing a face covering or mask.

 5. While we encourage you to bring only the child or children scheduled for appointments, we understand circumstances may require you to bring other children or family members to assist with the visit.
 In an effort to protect your family and the most vulnerable, we kindly ask you limit non-essential companions.

 We understand your family's safety is your priority.
 We would like to reassure you, it is ours as well.
-Therefore, we would like to share with you the preventive measures we have enacted to ensure your family's safety while visiting our offices.
+Therefore, we would like to share with you the preventive measures we are taking to keep your family safe during your visit.

 - All providers and clinical staff must wear a mask during every patient encounter.

-- Kindly request, per CDC recommendations, that our patients age two and older as well as any accompanying parents, caregivers, or siblings wear a face covering or mask.
+- Per CDC recommendations, our patients age two and older as well as any accompanying parents, caregivers, or siblings must wear a face covering or mask.

 - We have installed a plexiglass barrier at our check-in desks in our waiting rooms.